neuroverse-fm/neuropilot/README.md

 *Requires Permission: Open files.*
 Opens a file inside the workspace (or focuses it if it is already open) and sends its contents to Neuro.

-### `find_in_workspace`

-*Requires Permission: Open files.*
-Searches all files in the workspace for the given text, and returns a list of files that contain that text with a line and character number.

 ### `place_cursor`

 *Requires Permission: Edit Active Document.*